 Traditional licensing pros: For entities with a longer-term financial horizon, this may be more cost effective over time.
 Be sure to inquire about maintenance contracts so you'll have access to ongoing support and updates.

 The software can be licensed as a subscription or with a traditional license, with no transactions fees with either license.
 The subscription includes support and is a month to month license with no contracts, so you can cancel anytime.
-The traditional license comes with 30 days of support and optional yearly support is available.

 What is the company's update policy?